top of page

 They helped us connect with local Ann Arbor businesses who generously donated gift cards, hoodies, and other merch to include as prizes.
 The partnership gave us a fun way to spotlight nearby shops while also giving students more incentive to join in.

-With the help of the other admins and a few friends, we spent six hours hiding printed memes all across U-M’s 3,200-acre campus.
+With the help of the other admins and a few friends, we spent six hours hiding printed memes all across UMich’s 3,200-acre campus.
 Over 100 students participated, and while we were totally wiped by the end—it was an absolute blast.

 As UMichAffirmations gained popularity on campus, we started getting interview requests from a few student-run publications.
-Since I was also on the design staff of the Michiganensian, U-M’s official yearbook, we decided to give them an exclusive interview, which ended up being featured in the 2023 edition.
+Since I was also on the design staff of the Michiganensian, UMich’s official yearbook, we decided to give them an exclusive interview, which ended up being featured in the 2023 edition.

-On top of that, I got to design the full yearbook spread myself, thanks to a close friend who was Editor-in-Chief at the time.
+The team and I did the interview over Zoom with our cameras off to stay anonymous.
+While the other admins weren’t too excited about doing photos, I was all in—I threw on a disguise and posed for the shoot.
+On top of that, I got to design the full yearbook spread myself, thanks to a close friend who was Editor-in-Chief of the publication at the time.
 It was a full-circle moment blending design, memes, and a bit of mystery.

 Working on UMichAffirmations was an unexpected but incredibly rewarding deep dive into designing for humor, relatability, and rapid engagement.
 From researching what resonated with students to experimenting with meme formats that felt timely and authentic, I learned how powerful thoughtful, well-timed content can be in building community online.
-This project pushed me to think fast, stay culturally aware, and balance tone with intention — all while making people laugh.
+This project pushed me to think fast, stay culturally aware, and balance tone with intention—all while making people laugh.

 bottom of page